TREC-AToMiC/AToMiC/README.md

 ## Image collection
 [🤗 Datasets](https://huggingface.co/datasets/TREC-AToMiC/AToMiC-Images-v0.2)

-The files are in parquet format.
-Each row in the file corresponds to a image crawled from the Wikicommon database.
+The data files are stored in the Parquet format.
+Each row in the file represents an image that has been crawled from the Wikimedia Commons database.
-The images are stored as the bytes of the `PIL.WebPImagePlugin.WebPImageFile` object.
+The image data is stored as bytes of a `PIL.WebPImagePlugin.WebPImageFile object`.
-Other than the images, we also provide other metadata such as reference, alt-text, and attribution captions.
+In addition to the image data, the files also contain other metadata, including a `reference` , `alt-text`, and `attribution` captions.
-The langauge field contains the list of `language_id' corresponding to which language of Wikipedia is the captions coming from.
+The `language_id` field provides a list of language identifiers indicating the language of the Wikipedia captions for each image.

 ## Sparse relevance judgements
 [🤗 Datasets](https://huggingface.co/datasets/TREC-AToMiC/AToMiC-Qrels-v0.2)